woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgshapeloader.rst

 Launching pgShapeloader
 -----------------------

 Depending on how OpenGeo Suite was installed pgShapeloader may or may not have been installed.
-See the :ref:`installation` section for installation instructions.
+See the :ref:`intro.installation` section for installation instructions.
 Once installed follow the instructions below for your platform.

 Windows
 ^^^^^^^